 My husband, Khalid AlMahmoud, wrote three articles about his friend and colleague.
 Following (futile) advice from “friends”, he opened a Facebook account to spread the word.
 To our dismay, which we, alas, expected, Facebook made us realise pusillanimity was a common factor amongst the martyr’s colleagues, family and friends.
 A very small number even bothered to share the articles let alone do something about it!

-I couldn’t care less for gaining followers, being a number in an ever-increasing “friends” list or for the number of “likes” my works receive, if not genuine.
-By God, there’s enough disingenuity in the world I don’t need it in my life.
+I could not care less for gaining followers, being a number in an ever-increasing “friends” list or for the number of “likes” my works receive, if not genuine.
+By God, there is enough disingenuity in the world I do not need it in my life.

-I did come across the odd decent person on Facebook and a few childhood friends from my time in Manchester and London, exchanging emails and numbers, and I admit, it is – was – a great source for writing ideas, but that’s all.
+I did come across the odd decent person on Facebook and a few childhood friends from my time in Manchester and London, exchanging emails and numbers, and I admit, it is – was – a great source for writing ideas, but that is all.

-I survived before the contagious existence of Facebook and I’ll survive without it.
+I survived before the contagious existence of Facebook and I will survive without it.

 As with every book, it has a beginning, middle and an end, and my Facebook ending is nigh.

 Sayonara Facebook for I close the book on you forever الْحَمْدُ لله.

 Social media demands a lot of us on top of our already demanding lives.
 So let’s disconnect as we need to and renew our interest and ourselves.